metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Test-Service.md

 ## OUTPUTS

 ### None.
-Warning and info message if service not found
+Test-Service does not generate any output

 ## NOTES